frazrepo/vimrc/README.md

     ,; or ,:

+Quick tips in insert mode to emulate normal mode command

+    II like I
+    AA like A
+    SS like S
+    CC like C
+    DD like D
+    UU like U

 Insert a new line above or below in normal mode

     Below : Shift-Enter or <M-o> or )<space>